bmsgit1/nand2tetris/chapter6_assembler/README.md

 - see hack_language_specification.png for Hack language syntax
 - see project_6_description.pdf for details of project
 - potential improvements:
-  there is no error-handling for incorrect Hack assembly syntax
+  there is incomplete error-handling for incorrect Hack assembly syntax
-  dynamically allocate space for assembly commands to reduce memory wasteage
+  could dynamically allocate space for fetched assembly commands to reduce memory wasteage
-  make the symbol checking routine cleaner
+  could make the symbol checking routine cleaner
 - lookup_speed_test.c provides comparison of linear search, binary search and hash table lookup times for given number of table entries